 You can remove a custom WiFi network (SSID or VAP) that you no longer need.
 You cannot remove the default WiFi network.
-The default WiFi network is the SSID that you renamed and for which you set a new passphrase when you initially connected to the access point.
-This SSID is displayed as SSID1 in the local browser UI.
+The default WiFi network is the SSID that you renamed and for which you set a new passphrase when you initially connected to the AP.
+This SSID is displayed as SSID1 in the device UI.